bookong/DonDonLibrary/README.md

 ## Advices
 The code is currently in its initial phase and it's very unoptimized.<br>
-As of 04.05.2021 it's been some time since I compiled it for the last time.
-Some code may be broken or unfinished.

 ## To-do
 * Finish DatabaseEditor <br>